jack-weilage/chronosis/.changeset/slimy-pots-sleep.md

 'chronosis': minor
 ---

-All `Chronosis` objects are now immutable
+BREAKING: All `Chronosis` objects are now immutable.